Prefectures of the Central African Republic

-Since 10 December 2020, The Central African Republic is administratively divided into 20 prefectures (préfectures, Sango: kodoro kômanda-kôta) and the capital city of Bangui, which is an autonomous commune (commune autonome, Sango: kôta-gbata).
+Since 10 December 2020, the Central African Republic has been administratively divided into 20 prefectures (préfectures, Sango: kodoro kômanda-kôta), including the capital, Bangui.

 Each prefecture is governed by a local assembly called General Council (Conseil Général), presided by a Prefect (Préfet).
-The prefectures are further subdivided into 80 sub-prefectures.
+The prefectures are further subdivided into 84 sub-prefectures.

 Prefectures are all named after major rivers passing through their areas: